section-engineering-education/engineering-education/content/articles/threads-and-isolates-in-flutter/index.md

   - url: /engineering-education/threads-and-isolates-in-flutter/hero.jpg
     alt: Threads and Isolates In Flutter Applications Hero Image
 ---
-Threads and isolates are two of the essential abstractions you will need to know when developing apps using flutter.
+Threads and isolates are two essential abstractions you will need to know when developing apps using Flutter.
 <!--more-->
-Threads and isolates allow developers to utilize multicore processors, improve user experience by reducing UI stuttering, and reducing battery consumption on mobile devices.
+Threads and isolates allow developers to utilize multicore processors to improve user experience by reducing UI stuttering and battery consumption on mobile devices.

 Threading is an implementation of cooperative, non-preemptive multitasking (software threads) whereas, an Isolate is a thread with an event loop that continuously processes events in its own memory space.